kajalbohara/Youtube_Clone_Backend/README.md

 ## Usage
 1. Start the backend server (`npm run dev`)
-2. Use Postman or a frontend client to test API endpoints
+2. Use Thunderclient to test API endpoints
 3. Integrate with the frontend for a complete experience

 ## Contribution